MYCIN-AI-Club/MachineLearning-Bootcamp01/sales prediction/readme_for_sales_prediction.txt

-Aim – To predict the sales of the Big Market .
+Aim – To predict the diabetes .

 Dataset Description --
-We have two csv files form kaggle related to Big market sales -
+We have one csv files form kaggle related to diabetes. sales -
-	1-file.csv (8523 * 12)
-	2-Predict.csv (5681 * 11)
+	1-diabetes(1).csv

 file.csv  file contain both input and output variable(s).
 We need to predict the sales for the predict.csv data set.

-ItemOutletSales(only contain by file.csv file) ---- Sales of the product in the particular store.
-This is the outcome variable to be predicted.
-(we have to predict this column for predict.csv)

 Libraries Used --